aravindaru888/QualityTechRider.qa/content/_index.md

 My interests include, but are not limited to: writing,Sporting, cycling, video games, and a recent favourite of mine, archery!

 This website is a home for everything I've learnt, enjoyed and.
-Basically it's my
+Basically it's my  [what tools I use](/tools)

 While you're here check out some of .
 You can also subscribe to new articles I post either via or via email